 In this article we cover:

-- Indoor versus outdoor swimming pools
+- Indoor vs outdoor pools

 - Pool enclosures

-- How swimming pools are made
+- How pools are built

 - Optional extras like lighting

-- Benefits of water therapy
+- Health benefits of water therapy

-Indoor or outdoor swimming pool?
+Indoor or outdoor swimming pool in the UK?

-Types of swimming pools
+Types of swimming pools in the UK

 Finishes